-Our Highlights of Wales tours start and end at the Mercure London Kensington Hotel, which is a ten minute walk from Earls Court station.
-Your tour begins at 9.00am on the morning of departure, but please arrive at at least 15 minutes before.
+Our Best of Wales tour from London starts and ends at the Mercure London Kensington Hotel, which is a ten minute walk from Earls Court station.
+The tour departs at 9.00am, but please arrive at at least 15 minutes before.

 Avebury, Tintern Abbey & Chepstow Castle

 Our Wales tour adventure begins by departing London to the west, and on our way to Wales, we’ll stop in at the charming village of Avebury; home to the largest...

 Our Wales tour adventure begins by departing London to the west, and on our way to Wales, we’ll stop in at the charming village of Avebury; home to the largest stone circle in the world.
 The village is set amongst the stone circle itself, making for a charming scene where you can get close to the stones, and even touch them.
 After a short stop it won’t be long before we’re crossing over the Severn Bridge and entering Wales.
 Our first stop in the ‘land of song’ is Chepstow Castle, the oldest castle in Wales.
 Set on the cliffs above the River Wye, the castle dates back to the year 1067 and was constructed by the Normans shortly after they had invaded Britain.
 With a location only a short distance from England, Chepstow Castle was one of the most important fortresses in Wales.
 After time to look around the castle and have lunch we’ll make our Tintern Abbey, one of the most iconic ruins in Britain.
 Founded by Cistercian monks in the early 12th century, Tintern was once the most powerful Abbey in Wales.
 The remaining ruins are both historic & romantic, and whilst here there will be ample time to explore.
 Then we'll travel to Cardiff, where we’ll spend the first night of our tour.